jsore/HouseWiki/README.md

 __General Questions__

+  - ( For HBC ) I want to refinance my car.
+Good idea or bad?

   - ( For DR Horton ) What are the HBC milestones?
 What're you looking for when reviewing banking/financial records?
 Any specificities we need to be aware of for obtaining approval?